ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 `Command <https://refactoring.guru/design-patterns/command>`__ design pattern and makes heavy use of
 `Template Method <https://refactoring.guru/design-patterns/template-method>`__.
-A a sequence of actions is also a design pattern, since it is implemented through `Composite <https://refactoring.guru/design-patterns/composite>`__.
+A sequence of actions is also a design pattern, since it is implemented through `Composite <https://refactoring.guru/design-patterns/composite>`__.

 To implement an action, you have to extend the